victorgan/victorgan.github.io/_posts/2014-08-18-useful-sites-for-research.md

 - The paper lists and tags are locked into Google Scholar.
 Google Scholar doesn't have an "export data" option, and it's not available in Google Takeout.
-This is worrisome, although it seems easily scrapable if I need to migrate.
+This is worrisome, although it looks easy to scape if I need to migrate.
 - There might be ID clashes if two first authors publish a paper the same year with the same first word in the title.